-- 3.8.1 Scoring for this event is based on two categories: assessment of work tasks completed and time. - 3.8.2 Fifty potential points can be amassed including scoring points, and judges' discretionary points. - 3.8.3 No scoring points are awarded for any task not completed correctly.
-To receive scoring points at any of the work stations you must physically contact the bell/horn with the handsaw, pole pruner, or hand as indicated. - 3.8.4 Penalty points are levied for various infractions, including failure to use a lanyard correctly, failure to call a warning, failure to use the working end of the pole, and failure to properly rehang the pole.
-(2012) - 3.8.5 Judges award discretionary points at each station based on performance.
+- 3.8.1 There will be either three or five Work Climb judges.
+When five judges are available, the high and low scores are thrown out, and the remaining three scores are averaged to provide the official score.
+(2013) - 3.8.2 Scoring for this event is based on two categories: assessment of work tasks completed and time. - 3.8.3 Fifty potential points can be amassed including scoring points and judges' discretionary points. - 3.8.4 No scoring points are awarded for any task not completed correctly.
+To receive scoring points at any of the work stations, you must physically contact the bell/horn with the handsaw, pole pruner, or hand as indicated. - 3.8.5 Penalty points are levied for various infractions, including failure to use a lanyard correctly, failure to call a warning, failure to use the working end of the pole, and failure to properly re-hang the pole.
+(2012) - 3.8.6 Judges award discretionary points at each station based on performance.
 Bonus points are awarded for good performance and penalty points are awarded for poor performance.
-(See bonus/penalty guidelines on score sheet).
-(2011) - 3.8.6 A 3-point penalty and warning will be levied by the event head judge for unsafe acts, including uncontrolled swings, excess slack in the climbing line and high speed or dangerous movements.
-A second unsafe act, as assessed by the event head judge, will result in disqualification. - 3.8.7 The event is also timed, with up to 30 potential time points. - 3.8.8 The contestant with the fastest time earns 30 points. - 3.8.9 Other contestants receive a 1-point deduction from the 30-point total for every 10 seconds their time exceeds the fastest time.

-3.8.10 There is a predetermined time limit for this event.
+(See bonus/penalty guidelines on score sheet). - 3.8.7 A 3-point penalty and warning will be levied by the event head judge for unsafe acts, including uncontrolled swings, excess slack in the climbing line and high speed, or dangerous movements.
+A second unsafe act, as assessed by the event head judge, will result in disqualification. - 3.8.8 The event is also timed with up to 30 potential time points. - 3.8.9 The contestant with the fastest time earns 30 points. - 3.8.10 Other contestants receive a 1-point deduction from the 30-point total for every 10 seconds their time exceeds the fastest time. - 3.8.10 There is a predetermined time limit for this event.
 (2012)

-- 3.8.10 If a contestant reaches the time limit and has not finished the event or has not visited each work station, he/she will not receive any time points for the event and will only receive scoring points accumulated up to that point.
+3.8.11 If a contestant reaches the time limit and has not finished the event, or has not visited each work station, he/she will not receive any time points for the event and will only receive scoring points accumulated up to that point.
 Judges' discretionary points may be assigned up until the time limit is reached.
-(See Rule 3.2.8) (2011) (2012) - 3.8.12 If a contestant fails to visit any station, then no time points are awarded and scoring points are accumulated for the completed stations only.
-(2011)
+(See Rule 3.2.8) (2012)